GabbisCode/My-Note-taking/C/01-Introduction.md

 C is a general-purpose, imperative computer programming language that supports structured programming.
 It uses statements that change a program's state, focuses on how.

-C is a modern language, it has most basic control structures and features of modern languages designed for **top-down** planning. it organized around the use of functions (modular design) structured programming.
+C is a modern language, it has most basic control structures and features of modern languages designed for **top-down** planning.
+It's organized around the use of functions (modular design) structured programming.
 It's a very reliable and readable program.

 C is used on everything from minicomputers, Unix/Linux systems to pc's and mainframes; C is the preferred language for producing word processing programs, spreadsheets and compilers; C has become popular for programming embedded systems, used to program microprocessors found in automobiles, cameras, DVD players, etc; C has and continues to play a strong role in the development of Linux.

 C programs are easy to modify and easy to adapt to new models or languages.
 In the 1990s, many software houses began turning to the C++ language for large programming projects. **C is a subset of C++** with object-oriented programming tools added, and any C program is a valid C++ program.
 By learning C, you also learn much of C++.
 C provides constructs that map efficiently to typical machine instructions and thus is used by programs that were previously implement in assembly language.
-It **provides low-level access to memory** (has many low-level capabilities) requires minimal run-time support.
+It **provides low-level access to memory** (has many low-level capabilities).
+It requires minimal run-time support.

 ### History

-C was invented in 1972 by Dennis Ritchie of Bell Laboratories.Ritchie was working on the design of the UNIX operating System and C was created as a tool for working programmers.
+C was invented in 1972 by Dennis Ritchie of Bell Laboratories.
+Ritchie was working on the design of the UNIX operating System and C was created as a tool for working programmers.
 The main goal is to be a useful language with easy readability and writability.
 C initially became widely known as the development language of the UNIX operating system.
 Virtually all new major operating systems are written in C and/or C++.

 C evolved from a previous programming language named B.  It uses many of the important concepts of B while adding data typing and other powerful features.
 B was a "typeless" language - every data item occupied one "word" in memory, and the burden of typing variables fell on the shoulders of the programmer.

 C is available for most computers.

 C is also hardware independent.

 ### Standard